 7.2.4 General Minimum Requirements for Consideration for Promotion to Professor

-.1 Ten years (or the equivalent) of full-time teaching experience in higher education.
+.1 Ten years (or the equivalent) of full-time employment in higher education.

 .2.
-Six years of full-time teaching experience in the rank of associate professor, including at least three of those years at the University of Mary Washington.
+Six years of full-time employment at the rank of associate professor, including at least three of those years at the University of Mary Washington.

 .3 Possession of the appropriate earned terminal degree or, in unusual circumstances, an equivalent combination of professional education and achievement.